Conflict management. It's a nasty two-word phrase most managers would rather not deal with.

 Readers – what's your take on this list... these steps?
 Do you agree?
 Have you had to deal with project team member conflicts?
 Anger management issues (those are always fun!), or times when two project resources simply couldn't be in the same room with each other?
 What did you do?
 Please share and discuss.

 Want to improve your project management skills?
-Learn how to execute effective team meetings and more with the Project Management for Business Professionals course.
+Learn how to execute effective team meetings and more with the Project Management Basics course.